bitrise-io/devcenter/_articles/en/builds/triggering-builds/triggering-builds.md

 * [Scheduling one for a specific time](/builds/scheduling-builds/).
 * Triggering them automatically by specifying a trigger event.

 {% include message_box.html type="important" title="Webhooks" content="To automatically trigger builds, you need to set up an incoming webhook with your git provider.
-This tells Bitrise that your repository has been updated."%}
+This tells Bitrise that your repository has been updated.
+Read more in the [Webhooks](/webhooks/index/) section."%}

 You can automatically trigger builds by specifying a trigger event and a workflow.
 You can specify multiple triggers, and add new triggers or remove existing ones any time you wish.